Freddie Freeman Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks third among all MLB pitching staffs.
+- The Guardians have the third-ranked team ERA across all league pitching staffs (3.77).

-- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in the league.
+- The Guardians give up the first-fewest home runs in baseball (129 total, one per game).

-- Curry makes the start for the Guardians, his seventh of the season.
-He is 3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched.
+- Williams (1-4) gets the starting nod for the Guardians in his 12th start of the season.
+He's put together a 3.02 ERA in 59 2/3 innings pitched, with 63 strikeouts.

-- The right-hander's last time out was on Friday against the Detroit Tigers, when he went six innings, surrendering one earned run while allowing five hits.
+- In his most recent appearance on Friday against the Detroit Tigers, the righty went five innings, allowing three earned runs while surrendering six hits.

-- The 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
-Opponents are hitting .240 against him.
+- In 11 games this season, the 24-year-old has put up a 3.02 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.